crowdsecurity/cs-fastly-bouncer/docker/README.md

 # Installation using docker image

-The bouncer needs config file which contains details about fastly services, tokens etc.
+The bouncer needs a config file which contains details about fastly services, tokens etc.

 You can auto generate most of the config via: